Western Approaches Tactical Unit: Overview of the wargames

 Gilbert Roberts was first introduced to wargaming during a stint at the Portsmouth Tactical School from 1935 to 1937.
 Roberts took to wargaming with great enthusiasm, and developed his own rulesets.
 Roberts' wargames were based on the wargames developed by Fred T. Jane in 1898 (Jane Naval Wargame and Fighting Ships).
 Despite the strong effect that U-boats had during World War I, Roberts' wargames at Portsmouth did not simulate submarine warfare, nor attacks on merchant convoys.
-In fact, nobody in the Royal Navy studied submarine warfare through wargames until the establishment of WATU in 1942.
+He later said "Submarines were not mentioned ...
+Nor were convoys and attacks on them.
+Nobody connected Hitler's rise ... to the possibility of another Battle of the Atlantic.
+Nor did I, to be absolutely fair."
+However, Roberts told the Royal United Services Institute in 1947 that before the war "In the Tactical School, a short game was played in which a convoy was escorted by a fleet and the enemy force included some submarines."

 At WATU, the wargames were conducted in the largest room of the top floor of Western Approaches HQ.
 The floor was covered with brown linoleum and in the center was a painted grid.
 This grid was the game board, or "the tactical table" as the Royal Navy referred to it.
 The gridlines were spaced ten inches apart, representing one nautical mile.
 Around the grid were vertical screens of canvas that had peepholes cut into them.
 The players who controlled the escort ships had to stand behind the screens and could only view the game board through the peepholes.
 The players who controlled the U-boats did not stand behind the screens and had an unrestricted view of the game board.
 The ships and surfaced U-boats were represented on the game board by tiny wooden models.
 The U-boats' movement lines were drawn in green chalk, a color which contrasted poorly with the brown tint of the floor, such that when viewed from an angle, these lines were practically invisible, so the players behind the screens couldn't make them out.
 The escort ships' movement lines were drawn with white chalk, which could be clearly perceived by the players behind the screens.

 The players were given two minutes per turn to make decisions and give orders.
 The players issued their orders for their imaginary ships on pieces of paper that they passed to the Wrens—this prevented their opponents on the other side of the room from overhearing.
 The Wrens would then get down on the floor and compute the outcomes of the players' orders, drawing the trajectories of the ships in chalk.
 Roberts provided the Wrens with the performance characteristics of all ships concerned: the range of the U-boat's torpedoes, the speed of the ships, their turn speed, the precise capabilities of the escorts' sonar (then known as ASDIC), how engine noise might distort listening attempts, visibility at night, etc.